What Is EDI?

 ERP connector to EDI

 Many companies rely on an ERP system to manage their in-house business processes.
-To enable electronic data exchange with external business partners, this ERP system needs connected connection, i.e. integration, to the EDI system.
+To enable electronic data interchange with external business partners, this ERP system needs to be connected to the EDI system via EDI integration.

 An ERP connector links the EDI software with the ERP software, and then automatically transfers messages between the ERP system and the EDI software.